MicrosoftDocs/azure-docs/includes/app-service-mobile-register-authentication.md

-First, you need to register your app at an identity provider's site, and then you will set the provider-generated credentials in the Mobile App back end.
+First, you need to register your app at an identity provider's site, and then you will set the provider-generated credentials in the Mobile Apps back end.

 1. Configure your preferred identity provider by following the provider-specific instructions: